-Homework will be assigned through Pearson: My Lab Math.
+Homework will be posted in eLearn.
 Due dates will be announced in class and posted in eLearn.
-You may continue to work on homework after the due date, but all work completed after the due date will incur a 30% penalty.
 Your homework average will count 10% of your final grade.

 Quizzes may be administered in class, take-home, or posted in eLearn.
 Due dates will be announced in class and posted in eLearn.
 Quizzes not submitted by the due date will receive a score of zero.
 Your two lowest quiz grades will be dropped.
 Your quiz average will count 15% of your final grade.